 A machine, almost the only one, in which all the mechanisms are exposed, and therefore it serves as a wonderful platform for learning, fun and experiments;

 An invention that influenced and inspired the entire field of transport in today’s world;

 An invention that does not cease to keep engineers and designers busy with new and unique innovations, in Israel as well –

-New at the Museum!
+Largest ever in Israel!
 An international exhibition is opening to mark 200 years since the bicycle was invented!
 An experience for the entire family

 The Bloomfield Science Museum in Jerusalem marks 200 years since the invention of the bicycle with a new exhibition.
 The exhibition includes dozens of interactive exhibits, historic and contemporary bicycles, video clips, graphics and more.

 The exhibition regards the bicycle as a marvelous machine that originated in the 19th century with the invention of pedal-less bicycles, culminating in contemporary bicycles.
 A separate section of the exhibition deals with the human rider and our ability to learn to cycle.
 Another section of the exhibition deals with the marvelous machine and the surprising and novel mechanisms and technological revolutions it brought with it.
 There is also a section relating to the mutual influence of bicycles on urban and social changes: the late 19th century women’s liberation movement; the hippy movement; the 20th century invention of the mountain bike; the use of the bicycle in the third world; and current urban changes.

 Innovation and inventiveness are closely intertwined in the exhibition: the invention of the airplane by the Wright brothers, who were bicycle manufacturers and repairmen; the invention of the automobile by the German, Benz, who fitted an engine onto a tricycle; and more.